Internal communication

 A working understanding of how stress responses show up as workplace behavior and communication patterns

-A framework for auditing your own communications through a nervous system lens
+A framework for auditing your own communications through the Internal Calms and STEADY Framework lens

 Scripts and talking points for advocating this approach to leadership